ezubaric/methods-hw/logreg/README.md

 2. (Optional) Store necessary data in the constructor so you can do classification later.
 3. You'll likely need to write some code to get the best/worst features (see below).
 3. Modify the _sg update_ function to perform non-regularized updates.
-4. (Extra Credit) Modify the _sg update_ function so that it finds regularized updates.

 Analysis (5 points):